Tanning Ledges: Everything You Need to Know

 This shelf acts as an entry point to your pool and can span its full or partial width.
 It should be just deep enough for you to be in the water without having to swim or float.

 Many people use it to relax, keep cool, read a book, or play.
-People also like to put furniture in their tanning ledges, including lounge chairs, umbrellas, and even small tables.
+People also like to put furniture on their tanning ledges, including lounge chairs, umbrellas, and even small tables.
 This type of design has been around for a few years, but it's becoming increasingly popular thanks to its versatility and aesthetic qualities.

 Swimming pool tanning ledge activities

 Tanning ledges are for everyone.
-Kids love to splash around in them.
+Kids love to splash around on them.
 Adults use them for reading, relaxing, and socializing.
 Even dogs like to jump in and play!
 Imagine napping in your lounge chair or having a full meal at the table without having to leave the pool.
 Swim, eat, nap, repeat.
 Now that sounds like the life!

 Ever feel like getting in the pool, but you're not up for the exercise?
 We know the feeling.
 Your tanning ledge gives you the perfect place to cool off on days like these.
 Besides, with a traditional pool, you would spend most of your time next to the water rather than in it.
 The tanning ledge gives you the best of both worlds.